HISTORY OF THE UNIVERSITY

 INDIANA ACADEMY FOR SCIENCE, MATHEMATICS, AND HUMANITIES

-The Indiana Academy for Science, Mathematics, and Humanities is a residential school for three hundred of Indiana's most academically gifted high school juniors and seniors.
-In addition to core courses required for all students, the exploratory curriculum gives students the opportunity to sample advanced courses from the university's curriculum and to pursue individualized research and experiential education opportunities in cooperation with businesses, university faculty members, and practicing professionals.
-Students are also required to provide services to both the Indiana Academy and the larger community.
+The Indiana Academy for Science, Mathematics, and Humanities is a residential school for three hundred of Indiana’s most academically gifted high school juniors and seniors.
+The Academy also has approximately 25 local students enrolled through the Academy’s non-residential program and approximately 15 international students.
+A rigorous curriculum is required for all students.
+The academic program gives students the opportunity to experience advanced elective courses from Academy’s curriculum as well as the university’s.
+Students can also pursue individualized research and experiential education opportunities.
+They are required to “give back” by earning service hours through work in both the Indiana Academy and the larger community.